sectalks/sectalks.github.io/canberra.md

 ## Want to Speak or Present?

 Whether it is a [lightning talk](https://en.wikipedia.org/wiki/Lightning_talk), an introduction to a tool or concept, or a hands-on workshop, SecTalks is great place to get feedback and improve on.
-We encourage first-time speakers and anyone
+We encourage first-time speakers and anyone who would like to share their knowledge with the community to get in touch via [Twitter](https://twitter.com/SecTalksCbr) or just talking to an organiser after a meetup.
-Fill out a [SecTalks CFP](http://j.mp/sectalkscfp) form.

 ## Joining Us